 This is to do with heat, as well as passes through the gears.
 What retracting filament does is pull the filament out of the melting zone straight into the area above it, which brings the higher temperature with it.

-You don’t want to be heating the space above the melting zone for too long, so reducing the amount of times your filament gets retracted does this well.
+You don’t want to be heating the space above the melting zone for too long, so reducing the number of times your filament gets retracted does this well.

 Nozzle Blockage Leading to Underextrusion

-If your nozzle has a blockage from previous material extrusions, this debris can underextrusions which means your extruder has a flow rate much higher than the flow rate of your nozzle.
+If your nozzle has a blockage from previous material extrusions, this debris can cause under extrusions which means your extruder has a flow rate much higher than the flow rate of your nozzle.

-Once you remove any clogs from your nozzle, they will be able to work in harmony so you’re extruder will stop grinding up your filament.
+Once you remove any clogs from your nozzle, they will be able to work in harmony, so your extruder will stop grinding and stripping up your filament.

 Another sign that this is the cause is by looking at how the filament actually gets extruded through your nozzle.
 A perfect extrusion of material is one that comes out straight, steadily and sticks well to the print bed.